frankstepanski/bootcamp-projects-guide/README.md

 ## Coding the Basics

-Project repo for ihatecodingbootcamps.com and ihateauthentication.com
+Repo for ihatecodingbootcamps.com and ihateauthentication.com

 ### Projects on: